NRL chief says Folau gay comments not acceptable in rugby league

-Sydney, April 13, 2018 (AFP) - - Israel Folau's anti-gay comments would not be tolerated if he opts to switch codes to rugby league, Australia's NRL chief warned Friday as clubs circle the Wallabies superstar.
+Sydney (AFP) - Israel Folau's anti-gay comments would not be tolerated if he opts to switch codes to rugby league, Australia's NRL chief warned Friday as clubs circle the Wallabies superstar.

 The devout Christian, one of rugby's most marketable players, sparked uproar this month when he said God's plan for gay people was "Hell.
 Unless they repent their sins and turn to God".